automl/NASLib/README.md

 source scripts/bash_scripts/run_nb301.sh
 source scripts/bash_scripts/run_tnb101.sh
 ```
-To test a predictor on all search spaces and datasets you can run
+To evaluate a predictor using the kendalltau coeffficient on all search spaces and datasets combinations you can run

 ```bash
 python naslib/runners/runner_all.py --predictor <predictor>